Pacific Category Theory Seminar

 The Pacific Category Theory (PCT) seminar is an online seminar for the category theory community in the Asia-Pacific time zone and beyond.
 We aim to cover topics in all areas of pure and applied category theory in relationship with other disciplines.

-The seminar will run once or twice a month on Friday at 10am JST/12pm AED (1am UTC).
+The seminar will run once a month on Friday at 10am JST/12pm AED (1am UTC).
 Here is the zoom link to partipate.
 Previous talks are available on the seminar's youtube channel.

 Upcoming talks